 Ballston Spa is a somewhat small village located in the state of New York.
-With a population of 5,375 people and six constituent neighborhoods, Ballston Spa is the 300th largest community in New York.
-Ballston Spa has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 5,111 people and six constituent neighborhoods, Ballston Spa is the 300th largest community in New York.
+Much of the housing stock in Ballston Spa was built prior to World War II, making it one of the older and more historic villages in the country.

 Unlike some villages, Ballston Spa isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Ballston Spa are a mix of both white- and blue-collar jobs.
-Overall, Ballston Spa is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Ballston Spa who work in management occupations (11.75%), sales jobs (11.53%), and teaching (11.34%).
+Overall, Ballston Spa is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Ballston Spa who work in office and administrative support (13.72%), sales jobs (10.97%), and management occupations (6.57%).

 Also of interest is that Ballston Spa has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Ballston Spa home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ballston Spa residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ballston Spa include German, Italian, English, and French .
+The greatest number of Ballston Spa residents report their race to be White, followed by Asian.
+Important ancestries of people in Ballston Spa include Irish, German, Italian, English, and Polish.

 The most common language spoken in Ballston Spa is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Chinese and Italian.